 Do you want to become a fully qualified teacher in the FE and Skills sector?
 Are you teaching - or planning to teach - KS4 in a school or academy?
 Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?

-This programme gives you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
-It is a part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.
+This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
+It is an in-service part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

-The programme has been designed to give you the right skills, knowledge and attitude to be an effective teacher.
-You will develop your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and summative assessment.
+The programme has been designed to develop your skills, knowledge and attitude to become an effective teacher.
+You will improve your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and summative assessment.

-The programme is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
+The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 5 programme, you will be equipped to be an effective teacher in post-14 education.

 Assessment is through coursework and an exciting range of assessment methods is used.
-These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations, and poster presentations.
+These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual presentations, and poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher while incorporating key transferable skills.

 You are required to undertake research and write in an appropriate academic style, using Harvard Referencing systems.
-All assessments require you to apply theory to your own practice and you are expected to engage with learning theory.
+All assessments require you to apply theory to your own practice and you are expected to engage with academic research and learning theory.

 You need stationery only.

-The course offers a foundation for professional development and enables you to apply for professional formation (QTLS) which is equated with Qualified Teacher Status (QTS).
+The course offers a foundation for professional development and enables you to apply for professional formation (QTLS) which is now equated with Qualified Teacher Status (QTS).